scubamuc/scubamuc.github.io/wiki-md/NEXTCLOUD.snap_logs.md

 Logs for MySQL:     `/var/snap/nextcloud/current/mysql/localhost.sexy.domain`
 ```

-View logs:("less" is "more", "head" or "tail" or "cat" or "bat", "lnav" is the way to go)
+View logs: "less" is "more", "head" or "tail" or "cat" or "bat", "lnav" is the way to go!

 ```
 sudo lnav /var/snap/nextcloud/common/nextcloud/data/nextcloud.log